wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    * Labs ("demos") are <strong>guided</strong> experiences with step-by-step instructions using pre-loaded data
    <br /><br />

-PROTIP: Training vendors provide you a choice to use a browser without installing anything.
-But a more performant (satisfying) approach is to install credentials and work from your laptop's Terminal program.

-Using a If you have have step-by-step instructions to get CLI installed and configured:

-   * For AWS CLI, see https://wilsonmar.github.io/aws-onboarding

-   * For Azure CLI, see https://wilsonmar.github.io/azure-onboarding

-   * For GCP CLI, see https://wilsonmar.github.io/gcp
-   <br /><br />

 Here are the options for hands-on learning subscriptions:

-* A <a href="#KodeKloud">KodeKloud</a> includes access to a KataKoda-powered <a target="_blank" href="https://kodekloud.com/courses/enrolled/675122">lab environment</a> for one hour at a time.
+* A <a href="#KodeKloud">KodeKloud</a> subscription includes access to a KataKoda-powered <a target="_blank" href="https://kodekloud.com/courses/enrolled/675122">lab environment</a> for one hour at a time.
 The instances come up quickly.

    KataKoda, <a target="_blank" href="https://learn.openshift.com/playgrounds/">Red Hat's OpenShift Playground</a> using its "oc" CLI program.
 The KataKoda playground environment is pre-loaded with Source-to-Image (S2I) builders for Java (Wildfly), Javascript (Node.JS), Perl, PHP, Python and Ruby.
 Templates are also available for MariaDB, MongoDB, MySQL, PostgreSQL and Redis.